Browse Ford Fusion Hybrid inventory in your area.

 Ford paved its own way with the first Fusion Hybrid, which earned 41/36-mpg gas mileage and represented the first real challenge to Toyota's dominance in the hybrid universe.
 It set the stage for hybrids from Hyundai and Kia, which in turn have set into motion the next generation of hybrids and plug-in hybrids including not only this Fusion Hybrid, but a plug-in Energi version to come soon.

 Like other automakers, Ford is paring down the new Fusion's powertrain lineups, at least in cylinder count.
 The V-6s are gone.
 Only a foursome of four-cylinders remain: one is normally aspirated; two have turbocharging and direct injection; and one sports a completely revamped hybrid drivetrain.
+In the gas-only Fusions, the highest fuel-efficiency reading is 37 miles per gallon on the highway cycle.

 How does it get there?
 The Fusion Hybrid tops the outgoing model's 41/36-mpg ratings with a smaller-displacement, 2.0-liter four-cylinder engine teamed with batteries and motors for a net 188 horsepower, teamed to an electronic continuously variable transmission (eCVT) to power the Fusion's front wheels.
 It's similar in concept to the outgoing model, but despite the downsizing of the gas engine, the Fusion not only gets better gas mileage, it also can run on electric power alone at speeds of up to 62 mph, 15 mph higher than before.